simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 :   -   `string`: Will include the attribute as a normal string.
 This is
         the default.

 :   -   `base64`: Store the attribute as a base64 encoded string.
-This
-        is the default when the `base64attributes`-option is set to `TRUE`.

 :   -   `raw`: Store the attribute without any modifications.
 This
         makes it possible to include raw XML in the response.